karelia/CurlHandle/Documentation/Building Libraries-template.md

     brew install pkg-config
     brew install libtool

-There is a script {{Scripts/install-tools.sh}} which you can run to perform these steps.
+There is now a script {{Scripts/install-tools.sh}} which you can run to perform these steps.

 ## Fetch Code